 Myth: The pill makes you gain weight.

 Not really true.
 Some women think they gain weight while others only see monthly fluctuations.
 When women experience the estrogen-related side effects, they are more likely to have cyclic weight gain that goes away each month during and shortly after their periods.
-Higher estrogen content can increase nausea which can lead to more frequent eating and weight gain.

 Depending on the type of progesterone used, the effect on weight will be different.
 For instance, desogestrel and norgestimate minimize weight gain whereas, levonorgestrel and norethindrone can increase appetite and weight gain.

 The main reason OCPs are associated with weight gain is that teenagers and young women often go on them when their weight is increasing from the growth process itself.
 Weight usually stabilizes around the age of 25, but for the 10 years prior, there is linear weight gain regardless of the use of contraceptive hormones.